-Today, referral bonuses have been scaled down significantly, but Uber still spends billions per year marketing itself to new drivers, paying out on other incentives, and financing driver vehicles.
-In 2018, Uber spent more than $3.1B on sales and marketing, plus nearly $900M on excess driver incentives.
+Today, referral bonuses have largely been eliminated, but Uber still spends hundreds of millions of dollars per quarter marketing itself to new drivers, paying out on other incentives, and financing driver vehicles.

 Part of the problem for Uber is driver churn.
-Only about 20% of drivers remain on Uber’s platform after one year, The Information has reported — equivalent to about 12.5% monthly churn.
+Only about 4% of drivers remain on Uber’s platform after one year, according to a 2017 analysis from The Information.

 Uber argues that its drivers churn out by design, because Uber is less a “job” and more an “in-between” and part-time solution.
-Uber certainly hasn’t run out of drivers yet.
-But Uber’s already-low retention rate and relatively high take rate make it harder to see how Uber will cut driver acquisition costs in the future or decrease churn.
+But Uber’s already-low retention rate and relatively high take rate make it hard to see how Uber will cut driver acquisition costs in the future or decrease churn.

-Despite ads claiming drivers could earn $90,000 a year or on average, make $25 an hour, the average take-home pay of an Uber driver in the United States today — after expenses — is still only about $10 an hour.
-At 40 hours a week with a family of two, that is near or at the poverty line.
+Despite ads claiming drivers could earn $90,000 a year or on average, or make $25 an hour, the average take-home pay of an Uber driver in the US in 2018 — after expenses — was estimated by the Economic Policy Institute to only be $9.21 an hour, slightly above the federal minimum wage.

-Uber’s driver acquisition process hasn’t slowed significantly, but the churn and wage problems represent one of the most significant costs involved in running the company and one of the biggest potential long-term threats.
+Uber’s churn and wage problems represent one of the most significant costs involved in running the company and one of the biggest potential long-term threats.

-The expensive driver acquisition machine that Uber has needed to build to circumvent that churn rate stands in stark contrast to Uber’s relatively cheap, efficient, and effective customer acquisition process.
+It is a process that stands in stark contrast to Uber’s relatively cheap, efficient, and effective customer acquisition process.

 Uber’s customer acquisition, especially early on, has been driven in large part by local network effects and financial incentives for new users.

-Still, Uber’s natural referral mechanics and incentive programs, combined with the average spend of an Uber user, have allowed the company to quickly expand its user base at relatively low cost.
-And even with increased competition from Lyft, there is little indication that Uber’s customer acquisition costs have gone up significantly.
+Uber’s natural referral mechanics and incentive programs, combined with the average spend of an Uber user, have allowed the company to quickly expand its user base at a relatively low cost.
+However, the company is still looking for new ways to lock in customers.

-But from Russia to southeast Asia to China, the cost of conquering global markets has been high.
+But from Russia to Southeast Asia to China, the cost of expansion to global markets has been high.

 Uber’s business has been commoditized.
 For that reason, its local competitors — often tied to the local community and supported by the state — have had to do little more than temporarily outspend Uber in order to gain their own foothold.
 In many of these international markets, those competitors have successfully beaten Uber back.